Child Survival Action

 Theory of Change

-Deaths in the 1-59 month period accounted for 2.6 million of 2022’s under-five deaths.
-Mortality in this age group accounts for a substantial proportion of all under-five deaths in the 59 countries needing accelerated action, greater than 60% in some countries.
+Deaths in the 1-59 month period accounted for 2.5 million of the 4.8 million under-five deaths in 2024.
+Mortality in this age group accounts for a substantial proportion of all under-five deaths in the 60 countries needing accelerated action, greater than 60% in some countries.
 To accelerate progress toward the SDG 3.2 target, investments must be made to achieve mortality reductions in both the newborn and the 1-59 month periods.

 Global and country investment in newborn and maternal health has enabled substantial progress in reducing related mortality and improving health outcomes across the MNCAH continuum of care.
 However, the lack of attention to children 1-59 months has left a gap that compromises the gains in the earlier life stages and can generate harmful impacts later in life.
 To invest in a newborn’s survival only for that baby to die of pneumonia at 11 or 24 months is an avoidable tragedy.

-The 59 countries that need accelerated action to meet the SDG child survival target by 2030 require urgent support to prevent and treat pneumonia, diarrhea, malaria, undernutrition and other main causes of child mortality.
+The 60 countries that need accelerated action to meet the SDG child survival target by 2030 require urgent support to prevent and treat pneumonia, malaria, diarrhea, and congenital conditions, and address the leading risk factors for child mortality, including undernutrition, and unsafe water and sanitation.
 Reported care-seeking rates for pneumonia and rates of treatment with oral rehydration salts (ORS) and zinc remain low in these countries.
 More information on subnational inequalities in intervention coverage and integrated care for children is needed.

-Available data show low levels of coverage of interventions for childhood preventative and curative interventions in the 59 countries that need accelerated action compared to the rest of the world.
-Notable is the low coverage of basic sanitation, basic drinking water, care seeking for symptoms of pneumonia, and treatment of ORS and zinc for diarrhea.
-The higher coverage of immunization services- a well-funded vertical program- points to the importance of strengthening PHC as the basic platform to deliver key interventions to promote, prevent and treat childhood illness equitably.
-Using PHC to integrate services, including multi-sectoral action, can leverage existing and better funded programs, like immunization, to deliver multiple services.
+Available data show low levels of coverage for the most effective childhood preventative and curative interventions in the 60 countries that need accelerated action compared to the rest of the world.
+Notable is the lower coverage of some of the most lifesaving vaccines, nutrition services, and safe drinking water and sanitation, as well as diagnosis and treatment and treatment for the major infectious killers and for congenital conditions.
+Using PHC to integrate these services can leverage better funded programs, like immunization, malaria, HIV/AIDS, to deliver multiple services.
 At country level, data systems must be strengthened to include data from the private sector in routine national health information systems in order to have the complete picture of coverage of services.
 Beyond coverage, countries need data on the quality of services to determine effective coverage of interventions.

 Frequently Asked Questions